gouldsonium/the-modding-bungalo/_lists/csvp/index.md

 **Made by TheConversation**

 Colloquy's Skyrim Vanilla Plus is a modlist based on the visuals offered by 'Next Generation Visual Overhaul' from Biggie_Boss.
-This is my take on his baseline, it is not a one-to-one baseline as there were quite a few things changed visually to my personal tastes.
 This list will require a fresh install of Skyrim: Anniversary Edition, and Wabbajack Installer (Please see the Read Me for Spec Recommendations and Space Requirements).
 It is intended as a packaged Vanilla Plus experience that can be played immediately with minimal effort.

-## Showcase
+## Trailer
 <div class="youtube-container">
   <iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"
     src="https://www.youtube.com/embed/asuwknZghMU"